learn-co-curriculum/phase-0-the-dom-query-selector-methods/README.md

 child (but not necessarily a direct descendant) of that `li`.
 Finally, find an `li` that is a child of that (second) `ul`."

-**NOTE:** The HTML property `class` is referred to as `className` in JavaScript.
-It's mildly confusing, but we can memorize it and get past it with enough time.
+_NOTE: The HTML property `class` is referred to as `className` in JavaScript._

-What, then, does the second call to `querySelector()` say?
-Puzzle it out for a bit, and then read on.
+What does the second call to `querySelector()` say?
+Think about it for a minute, and then read on.

 Wait for it...

-Okay, the second call says, "Starting from `document`, find a `ul` with a `className` of `unranked-list`.
+The second call says, "Starting from `document`, find a `ul` with a `className` of `unranked-list`.
 Then find an `li` descended from `ul.unranked- list` and a `div` descended from that `li`."